 Electrical Brain Stimulation Can Create Alpha Oscillations

-A new study by the University of North Carolina (UNC) School of Medicine recently identified the first evidence that a low dose of electric current of 10-hertz can enhance the alpha brain wave activity and boosts creativity by 7.4% in healthy adults.
+A new study from the University of North Carolina (UNC) School of Medicine has identified the first evidence that a low dose of electric current of 10-hertz can enhance the alpha brain wave activity and boosts creativity by 7.4 percent in healthy adults.

-The April 2015 study, “Functional Role of Frontal Alpha Oscillations in Creativity,” was published in the journal Cortex.
-In a press release, Flavio Frohlich, PhD, assistant professor of psychiatry, cell biology and physiology, biomedical engineering, and neurology at UNC said,
+The 2015 study, “Functional Role of Frontal Alpha Oscillations in Creativity,” was published in the journal Cortex.
+In a press release, Flavio Frohlich, assistant professor of psychiatry, cell biology and physiology, biomedical engineering, and neurology at UNC said:

 This study is a proof-of-concept.
 We've provided the first evidence that specifically enhancing alpha oscillations is a causal trigger of a specific and complex behavior—in this case, creativity.